 Kilimanjaro Climbing Costs

-Climbing Africa's highest peak is a bucket-list experience – and requires a significant budget.
+Climbing Africa's highest peak is a bucket-list experience — and requires a serious budget.
+Total cost runs $1,500–$3,500+ depending on route and operator.

 - Rescue fee ($20)